 Kgaswane Mountain Reserve (Rustenburg Nature Reserve) is an accessible Magaliesberg site in a pristine setting.
 Specials include Sentinel Rock-Thrush (winter) Red-winged Francolin, Wing-snapping Cisticola, Cape Eagle-Owl, Freckled Nightjar, African Black Swift and Striped Pipit, as well as a host of raptors including Verreaux’s Eagle, Cape Vulture and Jackal Buzzard.

-READ MORE: Exploring the mighty Magaliesberg
+You also might like: Exploring the mighty Magaliesberg

 Southern African BirdFinder – Where to find 1 400 bird species in southern Africa and Madagascar is available at Exclusive Books for R368.